rerdakos/artificial_life/README.md

 ![alt text](https://github.com/rerdakos/artificial_life/blob/Assignment8/Simple.jpg?raw=true)

-## Frog Body Plan
+## Complex Body Plan

-Below is the body plan for our randomized creature.
+Below is the full body plan for our randomized creature.
 As you can see below, the torso has 4 node locations where joints can be placed, which lead to a first limb which each also has a node for another joint and second limb.
 When the body generates, we loop over these node locations and there is a random choice to either place a limb or skip to the next node.
 This random choice is done for both limbs, so we get some creatures with no limb, 1 limb or 2 limbs at each of the nodes.
 Each of these links have randomly generated sizes and random sensor placement/colors.
+All sensors connect to all motors.

+For evolution, motor values are randomly changed as done previously, but now upon each mutation we make a random change to the body plan that determines the limb placement.

 ![alt text](https://github.com/rerdakos/artificial_life/blob/Assignment8/image.jpg?raw=true)